Our program meets in person on Tuesdays at:

 9:30 a.m. — Optional playgroup/small group hour for elementary students and family music class for ages 0-4

-10:30 a.m. — First hour literacy classes.
-Online Spanish for middle and high school meets.
+10:30 a.m. — First hour literacy and language classes.

 Lunch - Students gather in a common lunch room to eat their packed lunches